Adrenal gland: Adrenal cortex

 The adrenal cortex is the outer region and also the largest part of an adrenal gland.
-It is divided into three separate zones: zona glomerulosa, zona fasciculata and zona reticularis.
+It has three layers, or zones: zona glomerulosa, zona fasciculata and zona reticularis.
 Each zone is responsible for producing specific hormones.

-The adrenal cortex is the outermost layer of the adrenal gland.
-Within the cortex are three layers, called "zones".
-When viewed under a microscope each layer has a distinct appearance, and each has a different function.
-The adrenal cortex is devoted to production of hormones, namely aldosterone, cortisol, and androgens.
+When viewed under a microscope, each layer has a distinct appearance and each has a different function.
+The adrenal cortex produces hormones, namely aldosterone, cortisol and androgens.

 Zona glomerulosa

-The outermost zone of the adrenal cortex is the zona glomerulosa.
-It lies immediately under the fibrous capsule of the gland.
-Cells in this layer form oval groups, separated by thin strands of connective tissue from the fibrous capsule of the gland and carry wide capillaries.
+The outermost zone of the adrenal cortex is the zona glomerulosa, which lies immediately beneath the gland's fibrous capsule.
+Cells in this layer form oval groups that are separated by thin strands of connective tissue from the fibrous capsule and carry wide capillaries.

 This layer is the main site for production of aldosterone, a mineralocorticoid, by the action of the enzyme aldosterone synthase.
 Aldosterone plays an important role in the long-term regulation of blood pressure.

 Zona fasciculata

-The zona fasciculata is situated between the zona glomerulosa and zona reticularis.
+The zona fasciculata is situated between the zona glomerulosa and the zona reticularis.
 Cells in this layer are responsible for producing glucocorticoids such as cortisol.
 It is the largest of the three layers, accounting for nearly 80% of the volume of the cortex.
-In the zona fasciculata, cells are arranged in columns radially oriented towards the medulla.
+In the zona fasciculata, cells are arranged in columns that are radially oriented towards the medulla.
 Cells contain numerous lipid droplets, abundant mitochondria and a complex smooth endoplasmic reticulum.

 Zona reticularis

-The innermost cortical layer, the zona reticularis, lies directly adjacent to the medulla.
-It produces androgens, mainly dehydroepiandrosterone (DHEA), DHEA sulfate (DHEA-S), and androstenedione (the precursor to testosterone) in humans.
-Its small cells form irregular cords and clusters, separated by capillaries and connective tissue.
-The cells contain relatively small quantities of cytoplasm and lipid droplets, and sometimes display brown lipofuscin pigment.
+The innermost cortical layer, the zona reticularis, lies directly adjacent to the medulla and produces androgens, mainly dehydroepiandrosterone (DHEA), DHEA sulfate (DHEA-S), and androstenedione (the precursor to testosterone) in humans.
+Its small cells form irregular cords and clusters that are separated by capillaries and connective tissue.
+The cells contain small quantities of cytoplasm and lipid droplets, and sometimes display brown lipofuscin pigment.

 Medulla

-The adrenal medulla is at the centre of each adrenal gland, and is surrounded by the adrenal cortex.
+The adrenal medulla is at the center of each adrenal gland, and is surrounded by the adrenal cortex.
 The chromaffin cells of the medulla are the body's main source of the catecholamines, such as adrenaline and noradrenaline, released by the medulla.
 Approximately 20% noradrenaline (norepinephrine) and 80% adrenaline (epinephrine) are secreted here.

 The adrenal medulla is driven by the sympathetic nervous system via preganglionic fibers originating in the thoracic spinal cord, from vertebrae T5–T11.
 Because it is innervated by preganglionic nerve fibers, the adrenal medulla can be considered as a specialized sympathetic ganglion.
 Unlike other sympathetic ganglia, however, the adrenal medulla lacks distinct synapses and releases its secretions directly into the blood.